 - Public Recognition - Members’ value is recognized by the Canadian public.

-- Knowledge and Research - Members create, contribute to and utilize a growing body of professional knowledge.
-Members engage in dental hygiene research.
+- Professional Knowledge - Members create, contribute to and utilize a growing body of professional knowledge and research.

-- Leadership - Members’ potential for leadership is developed.
+- Leadership - Members’ (especially student members’) potential for professional leadership is developed.